AlgebraicGeometricModeling/AlgebraicGeometricModeling.github.io/README.md

-Packages for Algebraic Computation and Geometric Modeling.

-This project contains software for high order geometric modeling, that is with algebraic or semi-algebraic models such as polynomials, splines, tensors ... and tools to create them, to compute with them, ...
+This project contains packages for Algebraic Computation and Geometric Modeling, that is for high order geometric modeling with algebraic or semi-algebraic models such as polynomials, splines, tensors ... and tools to create them, to compute with them, ...

 ## Julia Packages